Zero-cycles in families of rationally connected varieties: Introduction

 In a similar vein, we show the following theorem: \begin{theorem}[Thm. \ref{theorem_higher_zero}] Let the notation be as in Theorem \ref{main_theorem}.
 Then the restriction map

 is surjective. \end{theorem}

 Let us give an overview of the structure of the article.
 In Section \ref{section_Filtrations on higher zero-cycles} we recall the theory of Chow groups with coefficients in Milnor K-theory which is needed for Theorems \ref{main_theorem}(ii) and \ref{main_thm_2_in_text}.
-For example, if $X_k$ is a variety of dimension $d$ over a field $k$, then for all $j\geq 0$ We also set up a theory of correspondences and their action on Chow groups with coefficients in Milnor K-theory.
-This allows to prove the following theorem: \begin{theorem}[Thm. \ref{theorem_finite_exponent}] If $X_k$ is smooth projective over $k$ and rationally connected, then is of finite exponent. \end{theorem} This generalises a theorem of Colliot--Th\'el\`ene (for $j=0$) \cite[Prop.
+For example, if $X_k$ is a variety of dimension $d$ over a field $k$, then for all $j\geq 0$ If $k$ is a local field and $X_k$ proper, then the group $CH^{d+1}(X_k,1)$ is often denoted by $SK_1(X_k)$ and appears in the study of higher dimensional local class field theory as the domain of the reciprocity map $\rho_X:SK_1(X_k)\to \pi_1^{\mathrm{ab}}(X_k) $ (see for example \cite{Fo15}).
+We also set up a theory of correspondences and their action on Chow groups with coefficients in Milnor K-theory.
+This allows to prove the following theorem: \begin{theorem}[Thm. \ref{theorem_finite_exponent}] If $X_k$ is smooth projective over $k$ and rationally connected, then is of finite exponent. \end{theorem} This generalises a theorem of Colliot-Th\'el\`ene (for $j=0$) \cite[Prop.
 11]{CT2005} to higher zero-cycles and leads us to extend the Bloch-Beilinson conjectures concerning filtrations on Chow groups to higher Chow groups (see Section \ref{subsection_BB}).
 In Section \ref{section_codim_one} we study the case of relative (semi-stable) curves which is needed in Sections \ref{section_smooth_case} and \ref{section_higher_zero_cycles} in the proofs of our main theorems.
-The key idea is to use the deformation theory of rational curves in order to reduce to the case of relative (semi-stable) curves.
+The key idea, originally due to Koll\'ar, is to use the deformation theory of rational curves in order to reduce to the case of relative (semi-stable) curves.

-It was observed in \cite{KerzEsnaultWittenberg2016} that when studying Chow groups in a family, more precisely a regular flat and projective scheme $X$ over a discrete valuation ring, the ordinary Chow group of the special fiber $X_k$ should be replaced by a cohomological one.
+It was observed in \cite{KerzEsnaultWittenberg2016} that when studying Chow groups in a family, more precisely on a regular flat and projective scheme $X$ over a henselian discrete valuation ring $A$, the ordinary Chow group of the special fiber $X_k$ should be replaced by a cohomological one.
 This is related to the fact that there is a restriction map for $K$-groups

 induced by the inclusion $X_n\hookrightarrow X$, where $X_n=X\times_AA/\pi^n$ is the thickened special fiber, $\pi$ being a regular parameter.
 This map is natural in the sense that it comes from the restriction of locally free sheaves.
 Inspired by this, we conjecture that if the generic fiber $X_K$ of $X$ is separably rationally connected, then, assuming the Gersten conjecture for Milnor K-theory for the first isomorphism, the restriction map